We exist to elevate God above everything else, by loving Him with a ‘crazy’ love so profound, that we live together

 Youth & Childrens Pastor

-Natalie is married to Scott and they have two children, Rebekah who is currently studying at University, and Joshua who is in High School.
+Natalie is married to Scott and they have two adult children, Rebekah who is a registered nurse, and Joshua who is currently studying at University.
 Natalie began attending Bellbowrie Community Church in 2007, over which time she has served in a variety of different ministries, including currently being one of our church Deacon's.
-Natalie is bi-vocational, working three days a week (Tues - Thurs) as our church administrator, which she has done since 2014.
+Natalie works three days a week (Tues - Thurs) as our church administrator, which she has done since 2014.
 Natalie has a real passion for women's ministry, in particular the importance of developing deeper relationships - firstly with God, and then secondly with each other so that we can build each other up in Christ.

-5:00pm Youth Focused Service – runs on the second and fourth Sunday evening of each month and is a time of worshipful music and Bible teaching aimed more specifically at the interests of young people (see calendar for exact dates).
+5:00pm Youth Focused Service – runs on the third Sunday evening of each month and is a time of worshipful music and Bible teaching aimed more specifically at the interests of young people (see calendar for exact dates).

 9:30am Knit and Natter – provides an opportunity for women of all ages to socialise while knitting.
 Morning tea is provided.

 9:30am Mainly Music – provides music, dance, and creative activities for young children and their mums, dads, or carers.
-It costs $5 and includes morning tea.
+It costs $7 per family, and includes morning tea.
+(CANCELED FOR NOW DUE TO COVID-19 – LOOKING TO START AGAIN TERM 4, 2020)

-7:00am Community Prayer – provides and opportunity for people to pray for the needs of the people in our local area, as well as our city, country, and the world.
+7:00am Community Prayer – provides an opportunity for people to pray for the needs of the people in our local area, as well as our city, country, and the world.

 For more information about the dates of these programmes, or to ask a question